SanyaShresta25/dessert-cart/README.md

-# 🛒 useReducer Cart App
+# 🎂 Dessert Cart App

 This project demonstrates how to use `useReducer` in a React + TypeScript + Vite application to manage a simple cart system.
 You can add items to the cart, remove individual items, clear all items, and view a summary of your order.